- Alcohol facts and figures

 To keep health risks from drinking alcohol to a low level, men and women should not regularly drink more than 14 units per week.

 Each of us needs to make up our own minds whether and how much we want to drink.
-What’s important is that the health risks are clear so we can make an informed choice about the level of risk we are prepared to accept.
+What’s important is that the health risks are clear so we can make an informed choice.

 Drink less, feel better